stefafafan/tkhs/README.md

 Open the pdf file and now you can start presenting! :sparkles:

 ![Screenshot of the exported PDF opened via the Preview app](./pdf_slide_example.png)

+## Customization
+There isn't really any custom options implemented, so if you want to change the styling of the HTML or PDFs, try directly adjusting the relavent php files (they are located under `src/App/Tkhs`).